Levant Crisis: Crisis

+Overall, roughly 1,000 Syrians were killed and hundreds of homes were destroyed.

 Having managed to escape via a British armoured car, Quwatli sent an urgent request to Prime Minister Winston Churchill for British troops to intervene.
-Churchill said he would do what he could, but his relationship with Charles de Gaulle was at a low ebb following his visit to Paris the previous year, in spite of his efforts to preserve French interests following the Yalta conference.
+Churchill, hoping to maintain favour with the Arabs, said he would do what he could, but his relationship with Charles de Gaulle was at a low ebb following his visit to Paris the previous year, in spite of his efforts to preserve French interests following the Yalta Conference.
 In January Churchill told a colleague that he believed that de Gaulle was "a great danger to peace and for Great Britain.
 After five years of experience, I am convinced that he is the worst enemy of France in her troubles ... he is one of the greatest dangers to European peace. ...
 I am sure that in the long run no understanding will be reached with General de Gaulle".

 General Bernard Paget, who was in charge of the British Ninth Army reminded the French they fell under his command.
 De Gaulle had thought this ended with the war over in Europe but would actually terminate once the Pacific War had ended.
-Paget had a large force in the region at his disposal and threatened that he would be forced to intervene from the Transjordan if the violence did not stop.
+Paget had a large force in the region at his disposal and threatened that he would be forced to intervene from Transjordan if the violence did not stop.
 Churchill agreed but needed the backing of the United States and the Soviet Union in which to send British troops against the French.